Pen Test vs Vulnerability Assessment: Key Differences for C-Suite Leaders

 Compare Methodologies and Scopes of Testing

-Understanding the nuances of is crucial for C-Suite leaders as they navigate today’s cybersecurity landscape.
+Understanding the nuances of penetration testing and vulnerability assessment is crucial for C-Suite leaders as they navigate today’s cybersecurity landscape.
 Penetration testing follows a meticulous process that includes:

 1. Planning